N-Pierro/duckietown-lx/modcon/README.md

 This task involves understanding how to define and represent the state of a robot, with a particular focus on the concept of "pose,"

 which describes the robot's position and orientation in space.

+This activity focuses on calibrating the motors and wheels of Duckiebots to ensure they move straight when commanded and reduce wheel slippage.
+The calibration involves determining two key parameters: gain and trim

 # 💻 🚙 About this learning experience

 We include `activities` and one `exercise`.